Magneosolutions/vibeflow/memory-bank/progress.md

 *   **`SystemDataFlowDiagram.md` Naming:** Resolved.

 ### Overall Project Health
-*   **Green:** Strategic direction clarified and documented.
-UI updated to reflect new direction.
+*   **Green:** Real authentication with Firebase/GCIP is now integrated.
+Strategic direction is clear and documented.
+UI reflects new direction.
 Frontend foundation and Cloud Run deployment are stable.
-Memory Bank is fully updated with the strategic shift.
-Next major step is real authentication, followed by the revised Phase 1 MVP.
+Memory Bank is updated.
+Next steps involve testing authentication and then proceeding with core VibeFlow features (backend, AI, MongoDB integration for search).